traceflow/virustotal3/README.md

 ========
 virustotal3 provides an easy way to use VirusTotal version 3 REST endpoints, including those exclusive to VirusTotal Enterprise such as Live Hunt, Retro Hunt and Zip Files that were not available in version 2.

-## NO LONGER MAINTAINED
-I no longer have time to maintain this code.
-If someone wants to take over, please let me know.

 ### Changelog
 #### 1.0.8
 * Merged pull request #8